-The key requirements of this Prudential Standard are that an APRA-regulated institution must:
+The key requirements of this Prudential Standard are that an APRA-regulated institution and a Head of a group must:

-- have a policy, approved by the Board, relating to outsourcing of material business activities; - have sufficient monitoring processes in place to manage the outsourcing of material business activities; - for all outsourcing of material business activities with third parties, have a legally binding agreement in place, unless otherwise agreed by APRA; - consult with APRA prior to entering into agreements to outsource material business activities to service providers that conduct their activities outside Australia; and - notify APRA after entering into agreements to outsource material business activities.
+- maintain a policy, approved by the Board, relating to outsourcing of material business activities; - have sufficient monitoring processes in place to manage the outsourcing of material business activities; - for all outsourcing of material business activities with third parties, have a legally binding agreement in place, unless otherwise agreed by APRA; - consult with APRA prior to entering into agreements to outsource material business activities to service providers that conduct their activities outside Australia; and - notify APRA after entering into agreements to outsource material business activities.

-Where a regulated institution is the Head of a group, this Prudential Standard requires that any outsourcing arrangements involving material business activities entered into by members of the group must be subject to appropriate due diligence, approval and on-going monitoring, and the provisions of this Prudential Standard must be applied appropriately throughout the group.
+Where an APRA-regulated institution is the Head of a group, this Prudential Standard requires that any outsourcing arrangements involving material business activities entered into by members of the group must be subject to appropriate due diligence, approval and on-going monitoring, and the provisions of this Prudential Standard are applied appropriately throughout the group, including in relation to institutions that are not APRA-regulated.
+In addition, where specified, the Head of a group must comply with the requirements on a group basis.